Skip to content

 Renting in Austria

 As a rule, this is the landlord/landlady.
 However, it may also be the case that the tenant is the client and must therefore pay the estate agent's commission (e.g. if the tenant commissions an estate agent to find an apartment).
-Depending on the applicable legal basis, the rent can be made up in different ways.
-As a rule, this consists of rent, operating costs (electricity, gas, internet, etc.) and VAT.
 If the tenancy is subject to the full scope of application of the Tenancy Act (MRG), there are, for example, restrictions on the amount of rent (see chapter Tenancy Act).

 Buying property in Austria